NamePoet/Python-Game-Alien-Invasion/README.md

 # Python-Game-Alien-Invasion
-A game developed mostly of the module "Pygame
+A game developed mostly of the module "Pygame"

 To deepen my learning of the basic grammar of Python.